MingyuYang-Yale/BENG469/FA23/Lab10-CODEX/README.md

 conda create -n spacodex python=3.10 jupyterlab jupyter
 ```

-Please find the GITHUB_USER and GITHUB_TOKEN in the Announcements email we sent today, and replace the following'xxx'
+Please locate the GITHUB_USER and GITHUB_TOKEN in today's Announcements email we sent.
+Replace the placeholder 'xxx' with the corresponding values found in the email.

 ```
 export GITHUB_USER=xxx